rabbitmq/rabbitmq-website/docs/validated-user-id.md

 In some scenarios it is useful for consumers to be able to know the identity of the user who published a message.

-We have therefore made sure that the <code>user-id</code> message property is validated.
-If this property is set by a publisher, its value must be equal to the name of the user used to open the connection.
-If the <code>user-id</code> property is not set, the publisher's identity remains private.
+To make this possible, RabbitMQ will validate the <code>user-id</code> message property if it is set.
+In other words, if this property is set by a publisher, its value must be equal to the name of the connection's user.

-For example (in Java):
+If the <code>user-id</code> property is not set, the publisher's identity remains private and no validation will be performed.

+## Example (in Java)

 ```java
 AMQP.BasicProperties properties = new AMQP.BasicProperties();